Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Analysis of polynomial neural networks

 In this section, we characterize the approximation properties of $N$-degree PNNs in the in-distribution regime.
 By studying the spectral analysis in the form of a Mercer decomposition, we explicitly show the eigenvalues and eigenfunctions of NTK.
 We firstly introduce some notation.
 Denote by $\{Y_{k, j}\}_{j=1}^{N(d, k)}$ the spherical harmonics of degree $k$ in $d+1$ variables. $G_{k}^{(\gamma)}$ represents the Gegenbauer polynomials with respect to the weight function $x \mapsto (1-x^2)^{\gamma - \frac{1}{2}}$ and degree $k$.
 Finally, denote by $F(d, k) := \frac{2k + d - 1}{k} {k+d-2 \choose d-1}$.

-The following lemma enables to connect spherical harmonics to Gegenbauer polynomials. \begin{lemma}[Eq.~(24) in \citet{choraria2022the}] For any dot product Mercer kernel $K$, when the data $\vx$ and $\vx^\prime$ are uniform on the unit sphere, we can apply the following Mercer’s decomposition in terms of spherical harmonics
+The following lemma enables us to connect spherical harmonics to Gegenbauer polynomials. \begin{lemma}\cite[Theorem 4.11]{frye2012spherical} For any $\bm{x}, \bm{x}' \in \mathbb{S}^d$, the $k$-degree spherical harmonics in $d+1$ variables satisfies:

+\end{lemma} For any dot product Mercer kernel $K'$, denote by $(\mu_k)_{k=0}^\infty$the eigenvalues associated to the kernel, we can apply the following Mercer’s decomposition in the form of spherical harmonics, and using \cref{lemma_frye2012spherical} we obtain: